Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 There exists a lot of confusing information about this violin maker.
 Apparently, he started making violins in Prague in the early 1900s, and later in Schönbach Germany.
 I read that in 1936 he was still living near Prague, in the city of Kolin.
 He, or his family, continued making instruments for export to New York City until the early 1960s.
 He was a prolific maker of various instruments with different levels of material quality and craftsmanship, from student instruments to master art copies.
 The label stating it is a master art copy indicates it’s a higher quality instrument.
 He used standard patterns of classic violin makers, including Stradivarius, Guarnerius, Nicolò Gagliano, Guadagnini, Testore, and Maggini.

 I’ve read that if the label has a serial number, that indicates a higher quality instrument.
-Also, if the number, date, and copy name are hand written in ink, the same is true.
+Also, if the number, date, and copy name are handwritten in ink, the same is true.
 This instrument label has those features.
-Not being an expert, this violin is in what I would consider fair shape.
+Not being an expert, this violin is in what I would consider to be fair shape.
 I’ve found that the prices can range from $800 to several thousands of dollars for an instrument of this quality from this maker.
 Luckily, I did this research after my repairs were finished.
 Otherwise, I would have been too intimidated to attempt a repair.

 Information on Violin Label